Development of my free-piston linear alternator

 Extremely remarkable: The doughnut-shaped combustion chamber, and the uniflow scavenging system.

-The engine in its original state is a fluid dynamic nightmare.
+The engine in its original state is a fluidic nightmare.
 The number of edges and bottlenecks is overwhelming.
-Due to the short stroke and poor gas exchange, a sufficient combustion pressure is difficult to achieve.
-As a consequence, the pistons often collide with the cylinder head.
+The short stroke and poor throttle exchange make it almost impossible to build up sufficient combustion pressure.
+As a result, the pistons often hit the cylinder head.

-One thing was clearly visible: If the engine just ran the way it was designed by its inventor, then it would be good for nothing.
+One thing was clear: If the engine only ran as its inventor designed it, it was good for nothing.

 Instead of building a "conventional" double-acting free-piston engine using e.g. chainsaw cylinders, the more challenging task was to investigate this remarkably engine to reveal its potential, and to test an optimized version - and finally, to integrate a linear alternator in an advanced third stage.